KawaiiFiveO/FaustBot/README.md

 `TimeZone` - Time zone to print logs with.

-`DisplaySessionTime` - WHether to display the session time next to the username in the embed.
+`DisplaySessionTime` - Whether to display the session time next to the username in the embed.

 `TitleText` - The persistent embed's title text.